 Further qualifications/experience required to strengthen a higher needs participant’s ability to coordinate their supports & participate in the community.
 This may include resolving points of crisis, & developing resilience in the participant's network.

 Specialist Support Coordination: $182.74

 Time limited support coordination, within specialist framework necessitated by high risks in participant's situation, to address barriers and reduce complexity in environment, assisting to connect with supports, build capacity and resilience.
 This is rarely funded: only in exceptional circumstances.

 Can organisations provide both Support Coordination and other direct NDIS supports?

 Yes.
-The NDIA’s original position on this question was that providers could not do both, but early last year the policy was changed to allow providers to offer both services, provided they can demonstrate effective strategies to mitigate the conflict of interest.
+Providers can offer both services as long as they can demonstrate effective strategies to mitigate the conflict of interest.
 However, we expect that this decision may again be changed in future and would advise providers against developing business models that relied on delivering both Support Coordination and direct supports.